 5.1: Introduction

-Psychopharmacology, the study of how drugs affect the brain and behavior, is a relatively new science, although people have probably been taking drugs to change how they feel from early in human history (consider the eating of fermented fruit, ancient beer recipes, and chewing on the leaves of the cocaine plant for stimulant properties as examples).
-The word psychopharmacology itself tells us that this is a field that bridges our understanding of behavior (and brain) and pharmacology, and the range of topics included within this field is extremely broad.
+Psychopharmacology, the scientific study of how drugs affect the brain and behavior, is a relatively new science.
+However, people have been taking drugs to change how they feel and think since early human history (e.g., consuming fermented fruit, early forms of beer, coca leaves as stimulants, and mind-altering mushrooms in rituals).
+The term psychopharmacology tells us that this field bridges brain, behavior, and pharmacology, encompassing a broad range of topics.

 Image showing communication between neurons in the brain

 Figure 1.
-Drugs that alter our feelings and behavior do so by affecting the communication between neurons in the brain.
+Drugs that alter our feelings and behavior do so by modulating neurotransmission in the brain.

-Virtually any drug that changes the way you feel does this by altering how neurons communicate with each other.
-Neurons (86 billion in your nervous system) communicate with each other by releasing a chemical (neurotransmitter) across a tiny space between two neurons (the synapse).
-When the neurotransmitter crosses the synapse, it binds to a postsynaptic receptor (protein) on the receiving neuron, and the message may then be transmitted onward.
-Obviously, neurotransmission is far more complicated than this—we reviewed neurotransmission in a previous chapter, and links at the end of this chapter can provide some useful additional background information—but the first step is understanding that virtually all psychoactive drugs interfere with or alter how neurons communicate with each other.
+Virtually any drug that changes the way you feel does so by altering how neurons communicate with each other.
+Neurons communicate with each other by releasing a chemical (neurotransmitter) across a tiny space between two neurons (the synapse).
+When the neurotransmitter crosses the synapse, it binds to a postsynaptic receptor on the receiving neuron, and the message may then be transmitted onward.
+Neurotransmission is far more complicated than this—we reviewed neurotransmission in a previous chapter, and links at the end of this chapter can provide useful additional information—but the first step is understanding that virtually all psychoactive drugs modulate how neurons communicate with each other.

-There are many neurotransmitters.
-Some of the most important in terms of psychopharmacological treatment and drugs of abuse are outlined in Table 1.
+Several neurotransmitters play crucial roles in psychopharmacological treatments and drugs of abuse (examples in Table 1).
 The neurons that release these neurotransmitters, for the most part, are localized within specific circuits of the brain that mediate these behaviors.
 Psychoactive drugs can either increase activity at the synapse (these are called agonists) or reduce activity at the synapse (antagonists).
-Different drugs do this by different mechanisms, and some examples of agonists and antagonists are presented in Table 2.
-For each example, the drug’s trade name, which is the name of the drug provided by the drug company, and generic name (in parentheses) are provided.
+Different drugs do this by various mechanisms, and examples of agonists and antagonists are presented in Table 2.
+Each example includes the drug’s trade name from the drug company and it generic name in parentheses.

 Table 1.
 How neurotransmitters affect behaviors or diseases